Yarden-zamir/me/Start using linux.md

 ---
 # First day of using linux
 So the transition went well.
 The only thing that differed from expectation was how finiky, none-responsive and generally unintuitive KDE-plasma was, even for the extra customisability it's not worth it.
-Tried Gnome and it's generally a much better experiance, (although barely any settings wtf)
+Tried Gnome and it's generally a much better experience, (although barely any settings wtf)

 Most of my zsh toolkit from mac worked as is, made some slight changes to make the scripts more universal

-Funnely enough I didn't find a good terminal emulator.
+Funnily enough I didn't find a good terminal emulator.
 Linux, the land of the terminal doesn't have a feature rich terminal emulator that works.
 There is nothing close to Iterm2 or warp.
 For now i'm making do with a basic gnome one but I definitely need to figure out a solution for this

+---
+# My summery of the arch linux experience
+Was less unstable than expected and overall I had a good experiance but there were many small bugs and annoyances.
+Games needed handholding to work and updating sucked.

+---
+# Next steps
+## Nixos
+My new best friend is nixos.
+I am very much in-love with the idea of an "imutable" declarative system that can be version controled and replicated.
+I started using it last week and so far the experiance was much nicer than the one I had in arch.
+The docs suck, the comunity is small and scattered acros different forums and chats, it's new so no help from AIs like chatgpt, and a mindbending aproach to managing a system.
+But with all of the above, somehow in about two hours I got a working system with all my software including nvidia drivers, and games worked almost out of the box.
+After figuring out the drivers and doing the incredibly simple `steam.enable = true` I launched [[Baldures gate 3]] and it ran better than it ever did on arch (steam took longer to precache shades for some reason, could be just a first time thing :shrug:) now lets build my [[nixos workflow]]